From Airbnb’s Knowledge Repo to Kyso for Teams

 Kyso for Teams is our next-generation knowledge repo, built to enhance collaboration & reproducibility, where you can create and share your data-science notebooks (Jupyter and R), charts, analysis, datasets, code, and articles.

-You can also create and run data science projects in our Jupyterlab workspaces & publish to the web, where Kyso renders everything as beautiful data blogs, perfect for academic and corporate data science teams alike.
+You can also create and run data science projects in Jupyterlab & publish to directly the web with our custom Jupyterlab extension, where Kyso renders everything as beautiful data blogs, perfect for academic and corporate data science teams alike.

 Some of the main issues of the KR that Kyso seeks to remedy are: